Monkeychip/bookbound/README.md

 >
 > This mapping is intentional: it keeps the focus on demonstrating the data
 > flow, pagination, and caching patterns you’d expect in a real GraphQL + React + Apollo app.
-> Think of it as the literary equivalent of a movie “based on a
+> Think of it as the literary equivalent of a movie “based on a true story” —
-> true story” — work with me, and enjoy the ride 📚✨
+> work with me, and enjoy the ride. 📚✨

 ### Dummy data & caching behavior